Search DuPage County Public Records & Information: Free

 Phone: 630.407.2255

-View Arrests & Obtain Public Police Reports via Law Enforcement Agencies in DuPage County
+Search Arrests & Acquire Public Police Reports via Law Enforcement Agencies in DuPage County IL

 If you’re not able to find the information on arrestees that you’re looking for through the sheriff’s office, the next best option is to contact local police departments in DuPage County; they can offer insight if they were the responding agency to any arrests or other incidents.